 Orange County Lawyer to Sue Employer for Pregnancy Discrimination

 Discrimination at the workplace can be incredibly traumatic for those who have to go through it.
 From off-handed comments to general mistreatment, discrimination in the workplace can cause some severe mental and emotional trauma that can be difficult to recover from fully.
 Many who feel discriminated against in the workplace often feel as though they have very few options of resolution, as they feel pressured to either endure continued mistreatment or simply quit their job; this is especially true of those who are discriminated against because of their pregnancy.
 If you were discriminated against because of pregnancy in Orange County, you might be eligible to retain an Orange County pregnancy discrimination lawyer to sue your boss for discriminating against you and your pregnancy.
-At California Employment Attorneys Group, our Orange County lawyers have experience in fighting for pregnancy discrimination cases and are committed to ensuring our clients receive all the resources they require to reach the settlement that they deserve for their damages.
+At California Labor Law Employment Attorneys Group, our Orange County lawyers have experience in fighting for pregnancy discrimination cases and are committed to ensuring our clients receive all the resources they require to reach the settlement that they deserve for their damages.
 If you have any questions after reading this article, please feel free to reach out to our pregnancy discrimination law offices near Irvine, California for a free consultation from one of our top-rated legal advisors.